This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Smothered Pork Chops pair well with a variety of sides that complement the rich, flavorful gravy.
+Smothered Pork Chops pair well with a variety of side dishes for one that complement the rich, flavorful gravy.
 Here are a few great options:

 - Mashed Potatoes: Creamy and buttery, mashed potatoes are perfect for soaking up the savory sauce.